 Heatmaps allow you to see the distribution of values over time.
 Unlike a line chart, you can see the number of data points for a particular value, at a particular point in time.
 Color saturation in the map represents the amount of data points - the darker the color, the more data points for that value, at the point in time.

 For example, in the following heatmap, you can see that there are 300 points with a value between 500ms and 600ms around 9:10 am.
-Heatmap with many data points
+Chart colors range from dark blue for denser areas to light blue for sparser areas.

 Line chart